 In a summer that saw Chelsea sign Alvaro Morata for £60million, the Scotland international was snapped up by the Reds for a measly £8million.

-He has since developed into arguably the best left-back in the world, registering over 35 Premier League assists for Jurgen Klopp’s side.
+He has since developed into arguably the best left-back in the world, registering 53 Premier League assists for Jurgen Klopp’s side.

 Klopp reportedly made Julian Brandt his preferred target in the summer of 2017, only for Edwards to convince the German that Salah was the better option.